Tom Golisano: Philanthropy

 As of Jan.
 2021, Golisano has pledged or donated more than $300 million to a variety of philanthropic causes.

 Golisano founded the B. Thomas Golisano Foundation in 1985 with an initial gift of $90,000.
 The Foundation awards grants to organizations dedicated to providing opportunities for those with intellectual and developmental disabilities and their families.

 In October 2008, Golisano donated $10 million to Niagara University for a new B. Thomas Golisano Center for Integrated Sciences building.

+In September 2009, Golisano donated $6 million to build a children's hospital in Syracuse, New York, causing it to be the second children's hospital in New York State to be named after Golisano after Golisano Children's Hospital (Rochester).
+It is called Upstate Golisano Children's Hospital, a part of Upstate University Hospital.

 In November 2009, Golisano donated $4 million to Ave Maria University for the construction of a new field house.

 In 2012, Golisano donated $12 million to the Special Olympics to launch the Healthy Communities initiative.
 The purpose of the initiative is to increase year-round access to health care for people with intellectual disabilities.
 He made an additional commitment of $25 million to Special Olympics in 2015 to expand Healthy Communities to 100 locations around the world.
 This was the largest single gift to an organization made by Golisano and the largest single gifts ever received from an individual by Special Olympics.
 Also in 2012, Golisano donated $20 million to build a new Golisano Children's Hospital at Lee Health in southwest Florida which opened in Spring 2017.

 In 2014, the Golisano Neurology and Rehabilitation Center opened at Unity Hospital in Rochester, funded in part by a $10 million contribution from Golisano.

 Golisano and the Golisano Foundation were recognized among 30 givers and causes on Forbes' "Philanthropy's Big Bets for Social Change of 2015."

 In June 2016, the Golisano Center for Community Health opened its doors to patients.
 The center, which provides integrated health care to people with disabilities and their families, was made possible with a gift of $3.5 million from Golisano.
 In September 2016, Golisano gave $7.5 million to Nazareth University for a new athletic training center that will aim to be a model of inclusion, fitness and wellness, and is expected to open in 2018.
 Also in September 2016, Golisano gave $2 million to the WXXI Public Broadcasting Council for equipment.
 This was his second gift to WXXI; he gave $2 million in 2004 to allow WXXI to upgrade to digital broadcasting equipment.